Ciantic/thoughts/2022/learning-activitypub.md

 # Learning Mastodon and ActivityPub API with CURL and JQ

-I pipe all outputs to JQ for better viewing experience
+I pipe all outputs to JQ for a better viewing experience

 ```bash
 #!/bin/bash